aredden/G14ControlR3/README.md

 All done in config.yaml within the root folder of the program.
 The program must be restarted for any changes to the config.yaml to take effect.

 #### `default_power_plan` and `alt_power_plan` MUST BE SET IN ORDER FOR POWER PLAN SETTINGS TO WORK (BOOST, dGPU toggling)
-by default, the default power plan is "balanced" and the alt_power plan is "temp power plan". you need to set these to the names of your windows power plans, ie high performance, battery saver, etc.
+by default, the default power plan is "Balanced" and the alt_power plan is "High performance".
+You need to set these to the names of your **windows** power plans, ie GameTurbo, Battery saver, etc.

 `app_name:` can be customized, this is what the hover text displays over the icon and the windows notification title